-We will educate you every step of the way so you can leave confidently knowing you chose the best mortgage for your financial situation.
-Our team of experts understands how confusing the mortgage process can be, so we assist you as much as possible and will answer any questions you have in an easy to understand manner.
+We will educate you every step of the way so you can leave confidently knowing you chose the best mortgage for your financial situation with our home buyer education.
+Jason Hunter and our team of experts understands how confusing the mortgage process can be, so we assist you as much as possible and will answer any questions you have in an easy to understand manner.

 Our Customizable Loan Options:

 - Fixed-Rate Mortgage: This option is an excellent choice if you do not plan on moving any time soon.
 With this loan, you will be given a fixed interest rate that will never change throughout your loan’s term.
 You will never have to worry about your rates fluctuating, which means you will be able to budget accurately.

 - Adjustable-Rate Mortgage (ARM): This loan has an interest rate that is adjustable, meaning it could change throughout your loan term.
 Some benefits include an initial lower interest rate than a fixed-rate mortgage and a potential decrease in interest depending on the market.
 This is a great option if you are planning on moving in the near future.

 - Conventional Mortgage: You could receive a fixed or adjustable interest rate on this type of mortgage.
 This is a great choice if you have good credit and can afford to make a large down payment.
 This loan also has minimal penalties, fees, and offers options for purchasing a second home.